jaisontj/hasura-fb-bot/README.md

 Test out your bot, on receiving a movie name it should respond with details about that movie.

+## Tutorial

+Follow along for a step by step guide on developing and deploying this facebook messenger bot on Hasura.

 ## Sections
 * [Architecture](#architecture)
 * [Getting started](#getting-started)